-Projects within the Enterprise Zone boundaries are eligible for a variety of tax abatements and exemptions.
-Among the various incentives are property tax abatement, sales tax exemption on building materials, waiver of building permit fees, dividend income deduction, investment tax credit, and jobs tax credit.
+Projects within the Enterprise Zone boundaries are eligible for a variety of incentives.
+Among the various incentives are property tax abatement, sales tax exemption on building materials, and investment tax credit.

 This program is available through the South Central Illinois Regional Planning and Development Commission.
 The objective of the program is to assist small and medium-sized start-up and existing businesses in obtaining long-term, subordinated financing for fixed assets with a low down payment.
 Financing up to $2 million may be obtained at fixed rates for 10 - 20 years based on $65,000 per job created or retained.